jondolan/jondolan.github.io/_posts/2014-04-23-starting-robotics-article.markdown

 title:  "Middletown Press Robotics Article"
 date:   2014-04-23
 categories: robotics
-tags: news
 ---

 The "Cybernetics" robotics team I founded was featured in a Middletown Press article. ...more...
-The team didn't compete the first year because we did not get off the ground quick enough. (<a href="{% post_url 2015-03-08-2014-robotics-state-championship %}">update!</a>)
+The team didn't compete the first year because we did not get off the ground quick enough (<a href="{% post_url 2015-03-08-2014-robotics-state-championship %}">update!</a>).

+However, it has been a great experience so far and I have enjoyed the new exposure I'm getting as well as the exposure I'm helping to provide to other students.

 <a href = "http://www.middletownpress.com/social-affairs/20140423/portland-high-students-launch-robotics-team-with-big-hopes-for-future" target = "_blank">"Portland High students launch robotics team with big hopes for future"</a>